oymotion/oymotion.github.io/_pages/doc/gForceEMGRawData.md

 ## Data Format
-The sEMG raw data, either is captured in files by the sEMG Raw Data Capture Utility or developer's own application built upon the sEMG Raw Data SDK, consists of a series of samples of 8-channel interleaved data.
-Let's look at the first 18 bytes of the captured raw data for instance:
+The sEMG raw data, which is captured either into files by the sEMG Raw Data Capture Utility or by developer's own application built upon the sEMG Raw Data SDK, consists of a series of samples of 8-channel interleaved data.
+Let's look at the first 18-byte sequence of the captured raw data for instance:

 Byte|0|1|2|3|4|5|6|7|8|9|10|11|12|13|14|15|16|17|...
 ----|-|-|-|-|-|-|-|-|-|-|--|--|--|--|--|--|--|--|---